 - Check the calibration by taking all thermocouples out of the respective cars and placing them all in the same place.

 - Wait until the temperatures stabilize and ensure that they all come back to the same value.

 Figure 2: Experiment layout

-Further study could include test other colours and also testing other variables such as if the car has ordinary or metallic paint, clear or tinted glass windows, etc.
+Further study could include test other colors and also testing other variables such as whether the car has ordinary or metallic paint, clear or tinted glass windows, etc.